remeh/meh-old/README.md

 ## Roadmap

     * After having started `:gblame`, enter should load the file in the commit under the cursor
-    * Syntax highlighting per file extension
-    * May implement the file opener with FZF if this one annoys me, but so far I'm happy with it

 ## License